Your request is being processed, please wait.

 Review your property details

-All property details can be viewed by contacting the Assessment Department or online through myAIRDRIE.
+All property details can be viewed online through myAIRDRIE, or by contacting the Assessment Department by email or phone.

 • Ensure the 'Property use' correctly describes your property.